 The next morning (the day of the wedding) I noticed that the address for the church on the wedding invitation was wrong.
 It was close.
 I can’t remember the exact address, but it was something like 101, but should have been 1001.
 A simple thing to miss.
 So, I was worried that no one was going to find the church.

 When the photographer got to my house, it was obvious to see that he had broken his ankle.
 The pictures took much longer than they should have and he informed me that he couldn’t go to the reception, but would send his assistant.
-I think it was some random guy that he plucked off the street.
+Let’s just say he didn’t seem as experienced as our photographer.

 My limo was late, therefore I was late getting to the church.